 These can include high blood pressure, low immunity, weight gain particularly around your abdomen and stomach and blood sugar imbalances.
 It is therefore essential to manage your levels of stress in order to keep your cortisol levels balanced and avoid any of these side effects.
 Lifestyle changes can dramatically impact your stress levels, including your food choices.
-There are a number of foods which can help with stress levels, including some of these.

 How Mediation Can Balance Your Hormones